boyski/pmaudit/README.md

 Of course this raises a conundrum; much of the value in having a complete dependency graph is that it enables robust parallelism.
 This tool helps us derive a complete dependency graph while at the same time ruling out parallelism so what's the point?
-The best answer for now is that it may be helpful to generate/update dependency data in a scheduled (hourly, daily, etc) serial build and let developers rely on that slightly stale data.
+The best answer for now is that it may be helpful to generate/update dependency data in a scheduled (hourly, daily, etc) serial build and let developers rely on that slightly stale data to do parallel builds.
 Or use it occasionally to find gaps in hardwired data, or to debug a particular build race, etc.

 ### Permission Problems